-"The potential impacts of new mobility-related technologies and practices will be assessed to determine their impacts on urban travel conditions, the environment, public health and safety, the economy and the policies of this Official Plan.
+"New and emerging mobility-related technologies, practices and designs will be assessed to determine their impacts on urban travel conditions, the environment, public health and safety, the economy and the policies of this Official Plan.
 Regulations will be put in place, as necessary, to achieve the objectives of this Plan."

-12. Amending Policy 17 as follows:
+- 16. Amending existing Policy 17 as follows: - a.

-- a.
 Deleting instances of the word "and" from between the words "technologies" and "practices" and replacing them with ",". - b.
 Inserting the words "and designs" after instances of the word "practices". - c.
-Inserting a new sub-policy after sub-policy (c) as follows: "curbside management". - 13.
-Inserting two new policies after Policy 18 as follows:
+Inserting a new sub-policy after sub-policy (c) as follows: "curbside management". - 17.
+Amending existing Policy 18 by deleting the words "taxi stands" from between the words "for" and "on" and replacing them with the word "vehicles-for-hire".